Analysis | Why Thais Have High Household Debt and Why It’s Risky

 4. What are policymakers doing?

 The head of the nation’s state planning agency called the problem a “time bomb” that undermine economic growth as it becomes a drag to consumption — a problem that could become more apparent should the economic recovery lose speed.
 The high level of debt is also a threat to lenders and is an important consideration for the central bank’s monetary policy.
 The Bank of Thailand has gradually pushed the policy rate to an eight-year high as it, like central banks around the world, fought to rein in post-pandemic inflation.
 But mindful of how rising interest rates could blow up the debt problem, it has kept borrowing costs relatively low for the country.
 It has also shifted its focus to debt restructuring for fragile groups of borrowers, as opposed to broad-based relief measures and soft loans during the pandemic.
-The central bank also has been readying regulations to encourage “responsible” lending, calling on banks to be mindful of borrowers’ ability to repay and to charge interest rates based on risk profiles.
+The bank also has been preparing regulatory guidelines to tackle the “worrying” level of household debt, including responsible lending, risk-based loan pricing and macro-prudential measures for lenders.
+On June 30, it released an updated set of household debt data going back to 2012 to include new sources of financing such as student loan funds and lending by cooperatives and very small finance companies.
+The central bank said its updated database covers nearly 100% of lending to households.

 More stories like this are available on bloomberg.com